matthewdennett/matthewdennett.github.io/_posts/2022-10-01-WSL-Password-Recovery.md

 tags: Linux WSL Tips
 ---

 I have been using WSL for some time now.
 Having quick and easy access to a nix distribution is so handy in many ways.
-Not having to worry about managing VMs in a hypervisor makes the whole experience so much nicer and user friendly.
+Not having to worry about managing VMs in a hypervisor makes the whole experience so much nicer.
 Today I switched back to a Ubuntu install I hadn’t used from quite a while and the first thing was to run sum updates but I had forgotten the password I had set.

 This post covers the simple process to preform a password recovery of an WSL install.